openrewrite/rewrite-docs/authoring-recipes/recipe-development-environment.md

 Now you can run your recipe with `./gradlew rewriteRun` or `./gradlew rewriteDryRun`

-If you run into errors when trying to publish and read your recipe locally, try deleting the jars that end with `uncommitted+<hash>`.
+If you run into errors when trying to publish and read your recipe locally, try deleting the jars that end with `uncommitted+<hash>` and then re-build them.
+Furthermore, if you're getting errors in your IDE when trying to build or run recipes, try restarting the IDE.
 {% endtab %}

 {% tab title="Maven" %}